mainmatter/playbook/project-procedure/digital-products/README.md

 will be built, we recommend keeping the product design stage limited and not do excessively detailed up-front design and specification.
-Detailed wireframes tend to give a false impression of a finished product even though it is basically impossible to cover every possible aspect and prevent new challenges and edge cases for particular features from being uncovered in the development stage.
+Detailed wireframes tend to give a false impression of a finished product even though it is basically impossible to cover every possible aspect and prevent new challenges and for particular features from being uncovered in the development stage.
 Also, static wireframes or even interactive prototypes will never give as realistic an impression for the final solution as one will get from an actual application